marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

-Another thing worth noticing is that many of the commands we have used in python so far are defined exactly like we just saw.
+Another thing worth noticing is that many of the commands we have used in Python so far are defined exactly like we just saw.
 :math:`\verb+range+` for example, is a function that we call when we need to use it.
 When we write :math:`\verb+range(1,10,2)+`, we call a function with three arguments.